AnishTiwari5077/Bike-shop-app/README.md

-🚴‍♂️ Bike Shop App –
+# 🚴‍♂️ Bike Shop App

-A clean and modern Flutter application for browsing bike products with category filtering, beautiful UI animations, and support for multiple product images.
+A complete, full-stack modern e-commerce solution for browsing and purchasing bikes and accessories.
+The frontend is built with Flutter and adheres to strict MVVM architecture, while the backend is powered by Node.js/Express.

-✨ Features
+## ✨ Key Features

-🛒 Product Display
+- **🛍️ Complete E-Commerce Flow:** Browse products, manage cart, and seamlessly checkout.
-Professional product grid layout
+- **💳 Real Payments:** Integrated with Stripe for secure, real-time payment processing.
-Each product supports:
+- **📱 Push Notifications:** Firebase Cloud Messaging (FCM) and local notifications for order status and payment success updates.
-Title, subtitle, description
+- **🚦 Robust Navigation:** Centralized routing and deep-linking powered by `go_router`.
-Price
+- **📂 Dynamic Filtering:** Category filtering, Deals, and New Arrivals all driven by backend data.
-Category (bike, electric, mountain, road, accessories) Single or multiple images
+- **🖼️ Rich Media:** Supports single or multiple images with carousel views for detailed product inspection.
-Rating and stock information
+- **🎨 Modern UI:** Glassmorphism cards, custom `AppTheme`, smooth animations (`AnimatedContainer`, `AnimatedScale`), and responsive layout.

 ######Screenshot
 <img width="315" height="700" alt="Screenshot_1764859516" src="https://github.com/user-attachments/assets/a2c9768f-d1dc-4154-bea8-c1f64ae13a61" />